Darwish-md/TryHackMe/Nmap.md

   - insane (5)
 - you can choose to control the packet rate using `--min-rate <number>` and `--max-rate <number>
 - you can control probing parallelization using `--min-parallelism <numprobes>` and `--max-parallelism <numprobes>`

+# Post Port Scans
+#### Service Detection
+Adding -sV to your Nmap command will collect and determine service and version information for the open ports.

+You can control the intensity with `--version-intensity LEVEL` where the level ranges between 0, the lightest, and 9, the most complete. `-sV --version-light` has an intensity of 2, while `-sV --version-all` has an intensity of 9.

+It is important to note that using -sV will force Nmap to proceed with the TCP 3-way handshake and establish the connection to recognize the service.
+In other words, stealth SYN scan -sS is not possible when -sV option is chosen.

+#### OS Detection
+OS detection can be enabled using `-O` like `nmap -sS -O 10.10.255.4`.

+The OS detection is very convenient, but many factors might affect its accuracy.
+First and foremost, Nmap needs to find at least one open and one closed port on the target to make a reliable guess.
+Furthermore, the guest OS fingerprints might get distorted due to the rising use of virtualization and similar technologies.

+We can use `--traceroute` to find the number of hops until the target.
+Ex: `nmap -sS --traceroute 10.10.255.4`.
+Standard traceroute starts with a packet of low TTL (Time to Live) and keeps increasing until it reaches the target.
+Nmap’s traceroute starts with a packet of high TTL and keeps decreasing it.
+It is worth mentioning that many routers are configured not to send ICMP Time-to-Live exceeded, which would prevent us from discovering their IP addresses.

+#### NSE

+You can choose to run the scripts in the default category using `--script=default` or simply adding `-sC`.
+In addition to default, categories include auth, broadcast, brute, default, discovery, dos, exploit, external, fuzzer, intrusive, malware, safe, version, and vuln.

+EX: The command `sudo nmap -sS -sC 10.10.224.147`, where -sC will ensure that Nmap will execute the default scripts following the SYN scan.

+You can also specify the script by name using `--script "SCRIPT-NAME".

 # Notes
 - If you don’t want Nmap to the DNS server, you can add `-n`.